gsalaman/wow_bank_vault/README.md

 We're using capacitive touch plates with copper tape to drive the 4 symbol "buttons".
 These are connnected to a sparkfun breakout board (AT42QT1010).
 Each of those breakout boards needs 3.3v, Ground, and an pin to use as input:  1 means the sensor is pressed; 0 means "not pressed".

 We've got a distribution board behind the touch symbols to simplify wiring to the capacitive touch board.
-This board also contains the transistor circuit.
+This board also contains the transistor circuit and the vault LED control circuit.
 Schematic here:
 [Distribution board](https://github.com/gsalaman/wow_bank_vault/blob/master/distribution_board.md)

+An ATTiny85 drives the LED over the vault; it's code can be found [here](https://github.com/gsalaman/attiny_vault_led)

 # MakeCode Instructions